Congenital syphilis: Epidemiology

-Cases in the United States have been increasingly rising in the 2010s.
-The Centers for Disease Control and Prevention (CDC) reported 918 cases for 2017, what is more than twice the figures of four years earlier.
-Reports in 2023 show a rise of more than 900 percent in Mississippi over five years.
+Cases of congenital syphilis in the United States have been rising since the early 2010s.
+The Centers for Disease Control and Prevention (CDC) reported 918 cases for 2017, which is more than twice the yearly incidence of the preceding four years.
+The incidence in the United States has increased by 754% from 2012 to 2021 with a higher incidence seen in those with a lower socioeconomic status, as well as Black people, Native Americans and Native Hawaiians.
+Reports in 2023 show a rise of more than 900 percent in Mississippi over the preceding five years.